Maksym Zvonov: Ukraine

-From 2010 to 2011 he played for BC Azovmash.Was named the best player of the round 6 in VTB league.
+From 2010 to 2011 he played for BC Azovmash.
+He was named MVP of the 5th round of the VTB United League group stage in the 2010–11 season.

-In 2011, he joined the team of BC Donetsk, where he spent two seasons and become a champion of Ukrainian National Super league.
+In 2011, he joined the team of BC Donetsk, where he spent two seasons and became a champion of Ukraine in 2012.

 In 2013, he came back to BC Azovmash for one year.

 In August 2014, he signed with the BC Budivelnyk for the 2014–2015 season.

-In March 2015, he was named the Ukrainian Cup MVP, after beating Dnipro in Final with Budivelnyk.
+In March 2015, he was named the Ukrainian Cup Final Four MVP, after winning the Cup with Budivelnyk.

-In September 2018, he signed with the BC Dynamo Odesa for the 2018–2019 season.With him Odesa advanced to the Cup Final and he was shooting over 50% from 3 point line in the National championship (best in a league).
+In September 2018, he signed with the BC Dynamo Odesa for the 2018–2019 season.
+With him Odesa advanced to the Cup Final and he was shooting over 50% from 3 point line in the National championship (best in a league).

-In August 2019, he signed with the Kyiv-Basket for the 2019–2020 season.And again finished the season with the best percentage in league from 3 point line(over 48%).
+In August 2019, he signed with the Kyiv-Basket for the 2019–2020 season and again finished the season with the best percentage in league from 3 point line (over 48%).

+On 1 February 2020, he won the three-point contest at the SuperLeague All-Star event.

-In January 2021, he signed with the BC Budivelnyk and will play under the new name of Zvonov.
-With Zvonov BC Budivelnik become a National Cup winner.
+In January 2021, he returned to Budivelnyk and played under the surname Zvonov.
+Budivelnyk won the Ukrainian Cup in April 2021.

-During his career 5 times he was selected for National super league All Star Games .In 2020 won the three points contest.
+During his career five times he was selected for National super league All Star Games.

 Romania

-In October 2015, Zvonov signed with the BCM U Pitești for the 2015–2016 season.Where he finished his season as a best 3 point shooter of the National league with over 56%!
+In October 2015, Zvonov signed with the BCM U Pitești for the 2015–2016 season, where he finished his season as a best 3 point shooter of the National league with over 56%.

-In the 2016–17 season he played for Romanian team U-BT Cluj-Napoca and won the SuperCup, Cup and the National Championship.
+In the 2016–17 season he played for Romanian team U-BT Cluj-Napoca.
+The club won the Romanian national championship in 2017.
+U-BT also won the Romanian Cup in 2017.

-NBA G-League
+NBA G League

-On November 21, 2017, Zvonov was acquired by the Memphis Hustle.
-Almost immediately he was exchanged for the Canton Charge.
-He played for the Canton Charge in the NBA G League till March 2018.
+Zvonov was selected 17th overall in the 2017 NBA G League Draft by the Memphis Hustle.

+He played for the Canton Charge in the NBA G League during the 2017–18 season.
+In March 2018, the Charge waived him.

 National team career

-Zvonov was a member of the Ukrainian national basketball team at the 2014 FIBA Basketball World Cup, EuroBasket 2011,EuroBasket 2013, EuroBasket 2015, EuroBasket 2017.
+Zvonov was a member of the Ukraine national basketball team at the 2014 FIBA Basketball World Cup and multiple editions of EuroBasket.

-Coaching career

-In summer 2022, Zvonov was a part of Cleveland Cavaliers training camp as an assistant coach.
+Personal life

+In March 2021, Zvonov said he changed his surname after researching his family tree and returning to the earlier family name Zvonov.